actions/create-github-app-token/README.md

 1. The token is scoped to the current repository or `repositories` if set.
 2. The token inherits all the installation's permissions.
 3. The token is set as output `token` which can be used in subsequent steps.
-4. The token is revoked in the `post` step of the action, which means it cannot be passed to another job.
+4. Unless the `skip_token_revoke` input is set to a truthy value, the token is revoked in the `post` step of the action, which means it cannot be passed to another job.
 5. The token is masked, it cannot be logged accidentally.

 > [!NOTE]